• Skip to primary navigation

 Pretty simple stuff, right?

-By the way, if you have any extra mushrooms after this recipe, give use 'em to make this air fryer mushroom recipe next.
-I used white button mushrooms, but pearl oyster mushrooms would work just as well!
+By the way, if you have any extra mushrooms after this recipe, give use 'em to make this air fryer mushroom recipe or this mushroom casserole.

 Ingredient Substitutions And Suggestions

-Now, I always make this recipe with the ingredients listed above, I just think it tastes the best that way.
+Now, I always make these deep fried oyster mushrooms with the ingredients listed above, I just think it tastes the best that way.
 With that said though, there is plenty of wiggle room to put your own spin on it.

 For instance, if you don't have enough oyster mushrooms for this recipe, you can use other types of mushrooms.
 I've also made this recipe with larger mushrooms - like portabellas and king oyster mushrooms - and the mushrooms fry up great.
 I usually cut the big ones into quarters when I use 'em, though.